hiby90hou/MyShoppingList/README.md

 ```
 6. Go to font end side git folder and run android studio

-## Authors
+## 3. Authors
-### 1. Who I am?
+* **CHANG LIU** - *Initial work* - [hiby90hou](https://github.com/hiby90hou)
+I am a GA WDI student with design, project management and engineer background.
+Now, I am looking for job!
+I will be very appreciate if someone can provide me an opportunity.
+If you are interesting on me or my project, please contact me by email:
    1. GA WDI student, PM background
    2. Rookie programmer- I know Javascript, HTML, CSS, and very little ruby
    3. I want to create an app

-### 2. The challenge I faced
-   1. No java or android background
-   2. really new to react
-   3. I am learning backend technology

-### 3. Why I choose react-native and the similarity between css and react-native stylesheet
-   1. stylesheet just like CSS

-   2. react is good to create list and react-native is very similar to react

-## 4. Just do it
+## 4. Working LOG
-   ### 1. my plan
+1. my plan
       1.1 core function of the shopping list
       1.2 user system with database
       1.3 add barcode scan function